5u623l20/opnids-tools/README.md

-NOTES: OPNids tools is a fork of OPNsense tools.
-It's likely to undergo some change in the near future.
-This documentation will be updated along the way.
+NOTE: These tools are a slightly modified version of OPNsense projects tools.
-For the moment, the following documentation is an exact duplicate of the OPNsense/tools README.
-This said, YMMV as its applied to OPNids for now.
+There are slight modifications specific to the OPNids projects needs.

-About the OPNsense tools
+About the OPNids tools
 ========================

 In conjunction with src.git, ports.git, core.git and plugins.git they
-create sets, packages and images for the OPNsense project.
+create sets, packages and images for the OPNids project.
+These tools are a direct fork of the OPNsense tools and can largely be expected to behave the same way with only slight modifications particular to the OPNids project.

 Setting up a build system
 =========================